rhamill1/rails-associations/readme.md

     `rails g model Enrollment course:belongs_to student:belongs_to`</details>

-3. Open up the models in your text-editor, and edit them so they include the proper associations:
+3. Open up the models in your text editor, and edit them so they include the proper associations:

   ```ruby
   #